Academic and research departments

-Will works part time as a Teaching Fellow in the Department of Compartative Biomedical Sciences (formerly the Department of Veterinary Preclinical Sciences where he co-ordinates VMS1003 'Cells and Genes in Context', a first year module covering physiology and laboratory skills.
-He is also involved in the teaching for reproduction, histology, neurology and exotics and runs some of the practicals covering basic clinical skills.
-Will is a member of the Employability and Working Group and is the 'Faith and Belief' representative on the Ethnicity, Diversity and Inclusivity Committee and is an Academic Integrity Officer (AIO) from the VSM.
+Will works part time as a Lecturer in the Department of Compartative Biomedical Sciences (formerly the Department of Veterinary Preclinical Sciences) where he co-ordinates VMS1003 'Cells and Genes in Context', a first year module covering physiology and laboratory skills.
+He is also involved in the teaching for reproduction, histology, neurology and exotics plus some of the practicals covering basic clinical skills.
+Will is a member of the Employability and Working Group, is the 'Faith and Belief' representative on the Ethnicity, Diversity and Inclusivity Committee and is an Academic Integrity Officer (AIO) from the VSM.

-Besides working at Surrey, Will does some occasional clinical work as a locum, operates a smallholding keeping sheep and hens, runs a small beekeeping business ('Wilco's Bees'), occasionally volunteers as a watersports instructor, is on the RCVS Council, is a member of a local church, a Veterinary Officer in the Army Reserves, has too many hobbies and is on the RCVS Council.
+Besides working at Surrey, Will does some occasional clinical work as a locum, runs a small beekeeping business ('Wilco's Bees'), occasionally volunteers as a watersports instructor, is on the RCVS Council, is a member of a local church, a Veterinary Officer in the Army Reserves and has too many hobbies.
 He is also relatively proficient at making terrible jokes and gleefully looks forward to the day when his children realise this- most of the students already have.